getsentry/ingest-load-tester/ansible/README.md

 ## Prerequisites

 1. Provision several VMs to run locust on.
 You'll need one master, and several workers.
+2. Add each host to your `/etc/hosts` file as ansible uses hostnames.
 3. Open port 5557 on the master so that workers can connect to the master.

 4. ```bash